DBaudry/Sub-Sampling-Dueling-Algorithms-Neurips20/README.md

 Our implementation of the multi-arm bandit problem has its key structure in the *MAB.py* file.
 The initialization of the bandit relies on the *arms.py* file, which defines objects representing the arms and their properties (mean, how to sample the rewards, etc...).

 The __GenericMAB__ object is designed as a mother class for any bandit model.
-Several algorithms are already implemented in this class, when they can be made not specific to some distribution.
+Several algorithms are already implemented in this class, when they don't have to be calibrated for specific distributions.
 The function __MC_regret__ allows to run a single bandit algorithm for a given number of runs and time horizon and returns the regret.

 The objects __BernoulliMAB.py__, __GaussianMAB.py__, __ExponentialMAB.py__ and __TruncatedGaussianMAB.py__
 are inherited from __GenericMAB__ and refine the class to adapt it to the Bernoulli, Gaussian, Exponential and Truncated Gaussian distributions.
-In particular, they contain the algorithms that are specific to the family of distribution of the arms, or algorithms in __GenericMAB__ that can be optimized (for instance in Bernoulli MAB).
+In particular, they contain the algorithms that are specific to the family of distribution of the arms, or optimized versions of algorithms that are alerady in __GenericMAB__ (for instance in Bernoulli MAB).

 ### Helpers